sahilt2/symfony-team-project1/README.md

 Name: GenrenatorController, has functions for home, genre and story.

-In templates we should have genrenator folder that contains the following twigs:
+In templates we should have genre folder that contains the following twigs:

 - index.html.twig (home)
 - genre.html.twig (genre)